louspringer/ecs-microservice-terraform/README.md

 * Leverage cloud native AWS facilities for monitoring and logging.
 * Leverage Terraform for deployment facilities.
 * Leverage Spring Boot and Spring Cloud for example code, a registry and configuration management services.
+* Provide unit tests and stages for all code to support well designed CI/CD pipeline.

 ## Deployment Diagram